 In fact, we’ve heard varying replies from students after a test.
 Some felt well prepared for the test.
 Others were stunned because they never learned topics on the exam.

 Students also learn which instructors give less homework than others, often wishing to be in a more lenient class.
 This means that the schools aren’t delivering a consistent education for each student.

-Unless you're a cheerleader or dancer.
-The uniforms issues to these students have neither sleeves or collars.
+Unless you’re a cheerleader or dancer.
+The uniforms issued to these students have neither sleeves nor collars.

 There are also rules for the length of shorts in school, but some of the bun-hugging shorts on school uniforms would never pass the dress code test.

 Perhaps one of the biggest frustrations is the way Seminole County Public Schools handle attendance.

 If your child is absent from class, you receive notification by email, automated phone call, and text message.
 It’s a bit overzealous.
 While I’m all for receiving notices, one will suffice.

 Should your child miss 10 days of school, then the student cannot graduate.
 I’m actually OK with that in theory.
 In practice, it requires quite a lot of vigilance.

 That’s because the school requires teachers to mark a student as absent.
 They apparently don’t have a choice, and you have to contact the Attendance office to correct the mark on your child’s record.